BriteVerify/BriteCode/brite_files.md

 Files API
 =========

+*PLEASE NOTE: THIS API IS DEPRECATED AND WILL BE SUNSET IN THE NEAR FUTURE.*

 The files API is a simple REST API that allows for the transfer of appropriately formatted CSV and text files of email address into the BriteVerify File Processing Platform.

 NOTE: You must request File API authorization of your account otherwise the api calls will return with a "user not authorized" 401 error.